-It provides heights from 8" to 8' and takes all conditions.
+Perennial Grasses provide heights from 8" to 8' and takes all conditions.
 The full plumes or seed heads often last through the harsh winters providing interest and movement to the bare landscape.
 Once established, grasses require little care.

+There are two main seasons for grasses: Cool season and Warm season.
 Cool season grasses are related to our common lawn grasses and grow in the late spring and early summer.
 All Calamagrotis are cool season grasses.